Codeplain-ai/plain2code_client/README.md

 ## Prerequisites

+### System requirements

+To run the plain2code client, you need Python 3.11 or a later version.

+### Claude API Key

 For now you need to bring your own LLM (Anthropic Claude) API key to use Codeplain API.
 Please contact Codeplain.ai support at support@codeplain.ai to have the hash of your Anthropic Claude API key added to the list of authorized API keys.

 To have the hash generated use the following command: